-The agreements for our 36.0% interest in European Retail Enterprises, B.V. ("ERE") are structured to require us to acquire an additional 24.7% ownership interest over time.
+The agreements for the Operating Partnership's 34.7% interest in European Retail Enterprises, B.V. ("ERE") are structured to require us to acquire an additional 26.0% ownership interest over time.
 The future commitments to purchase shares from three of the existing shareholders of ERE are based upon a multiple of adjusted results of operations in the year prior to the purchase of the shares.
 Therefore, the actual amount of these additional commitments may vary.
 The current estimated additional commitment is approximately \$55 million to purchase shares of stock of ERE, assuming that the three existing shareholders exercise their rights under put options.
 We expect these purchases to be made from 2006-2008.

-The carrying amount of our total equity method investments as of June 30, 2004 in European subsidiaries net of the related cumulative translation adjustment was \$298.6 million, including subordinated debt in ERE.
-Currently a total of 8 developments are under construction that will add approximately 5.8 million square feet of GLA for a total net cost to the joint ventures of approximately €635 million, of which our share is approximately €166 million.
+The carrying amount of our total equity method investments as of September 30, 2004 in European subsidiaries net of the related cumulative translation adjustment was \$303.8 million, including subordinated debt in ERE.
+As of September 30, 2004, a total of 8 new developments or expansions are under construction that will add approximately 5.8 million square feet of GLA for a total net cost to the joint ventures of approximately 635 million, of which our share is approximately 164 million.